robmarkcole/applehealthdata/paper.md

 # Summary

 With the increased interest in activity monitoring, especially step counting, the ability to accurately measure and record steps is imperative.
 Commonly-available commercial products such as FitBit and ActiGraph can be worn to measure steps in addition to other activityThese devices have been shown to be accurate [?] in step counting studies.
 However, they require that (1) subjects remember to wear the device at all times, (2) researchers purchase and maintain enough devices to run a large-scale study, (3) subjects periodically upload their data in a long-term study.
-A way around these problems is to leverage a device that many subjects will already own and is already counting their steps: an iPhone.
+A solution to these problems is to leverage a device that many subjects will already own and is already counting their steps: an iPhone.
 The Apple Health app is, by default, counting steps and distance traveled.
 Subjects own their own device, need not install any software and will likely remember to have it with them all the time.
 The difficult part in research studies is collecting and analyzing the data from the phone.
 Subjects can export the data to an xml file contained within a zip file that contains their movement data.

 The data is structured in time epochs of several minutes of step and distance data.
 This program extracts daily step and distance data from the exported zip file from the Apple Health app.
-A zip file can be seleected
+A zip file can be selected

 Instructions to retrieve the raw data from the app are in the pdf file.

 Apple Health writes the data in epochs of various lengths of time.
 Data in epochs that pass through midnight local time are counted all in the second day.

+The script produces two matrix variables. `steplist' is a two-column vector with the date in YYYYMMDD format as the first column and the number of steps recorded that day as the second. `distlist' is a two-column vector with the date in YYYYMMDD format as the second column and the distance traveled (in miles) recorded that day as the second.

 - A summary describing the high-level functionality and purpose of the software